OpenRent Review – A Bargain Or Cheap Garbage?

 OpenRent Review

-You’ve probably recently stumbled upon OpenRent – the online letting agent that sounds way too cheap to be anything other than a knock-off operation that’s glued together with gum.
+You’ve probably recently stumbled upon OpenRent – the online letting agent that sounds way too cheap to be anything other than a knock-off outfit that’s held together with gum.

 So now you’re fumbling around the internet, doing your due diligence, trying to work out how it all works, and whether OpenRent really can help landlords effectively find tenants for peanuts, or whether it’s all just a scam.